Growth Guide: Methods To Calculate & Measure Growth Rate [+Formula]

 3. Find an end value over a second time period

 You’ll also need to determine your end value.
 This number will represent the performance of your business over THAT period of time.
+It can also be the present value.

 4. Apply the growth rate formula